History of Poles in the United States: American Revolution

 Later Polish immigrants included Jakub Sadowski, who in 1770, settled in New York with his sons—the first Europeans to penetrate as far as Kentucky.
-It is said that Sandusky, Ohio, was named after him.
+It is said that Sandusky, Ohio, was named after him, although the name is more likely derived from the Wyandot language in which "sa-un-dus-tee" means "water within pools" or "cold water".
 At the time, Polish–Lithuanian Commonwealth was failing and being gradually stripped of its independence due to military partitions by foreign powers, a number of Polish patriots, among them Casimir Pulaski and Tadeusz Kościuszko, left for America to fight in the American Revolutionary War.

 Pulaski, having led the losing side of a civil war, escaped a death sentence by leaving for America.
 There, he served as Brigadier-general in the Continental Army and commanded its cavalry.
 He saved General George Washington's army at the Battle of Brandywine and died leading a cavalry charge at the Siege of Savannah, aged 31.
 Pułaski later become known as the "father of American cavalry".
 He is also commemorated in Casimir Pulaski Day and the Pulaski Day Parade.

 Kościuszko was a professional military officer who served in the Continental Army in 1776 and was instrumental in the victories at the Battle of Saratoga and West Point.
 After returning to Poland, he led the failed Polish insurrection against Russia which ended with the Partition of Poland in 1795.
 Pułaski and Kościuszko both have statues in Washington, D.C.